SouthGreenPlatform/VcfHunter/tutorial_ChromosomePainting.md

 of ancestral accessions is available.
 These accessions should have no introgressions.

-Go to the VcfHunter folder (Scripts can be run from any folder but the command lines in this tutorial assume you are in this folder and that you have python 3 version).
+**Go to the VcfHunter/TestTools/ folder** (Scripts can be run from any folder but the command lines in this tutorial assume you are in this folder and that you have python 3 version).

 Chromosome painting using non admixed ancestral accessions